yaamurozturk/MWE-Pretokenizer-WEs/README.md

     _she has been **pay_visit** to her friends_
     _he **pay_visit** her a_

-- training word2vec static word embeddings on the lemmas of the re-tokenized corpus
+- Training word2vec static word embeddings on the lemmas of the re-tokenized corpus
+    -

-- assessing the resulting semantic space (with exprimentally choseln MWEs)
+- assessing the resulting semantic space (with exprimentally chosen MWEs)
-- calculating disparity as an everage of pair-wise cosine distances between MWE types
+- calculating disparity as an average of pair-wise cosine distances between the MWE types present in the corpus

 # History of progress